-Table 1: Summary of annual monitoring requirements for Karuah East Quarry BOA and Lot 12

-Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2022 Vegetation and Threatened Flora Monitoring The 18 permanent monitoring sites established in the BOA and Lot 12 during the baseline are to be surveyed annually in accordance with Section 3.13 of the BOAMP and Section 12.1.3 of the L&RMP.
-Monitoring is to be undertaken during spring to coincide with the flowering times of threatened flora species in the BOA.
-Section 3.13 of BOAMP Section 12.1.3 of L&RMP Annually for the life of quarry (LOQ) Completed Inspections of boundary fencing will be undertaken as part of annual monitoring to identify maintenance requirements and record fencing activities undertaken in previous year.
-The effectiveness of fencing in excluding stock and unauthorised activities (e.g. rubbish dumping) will also be evaluated during annual monitoring and any additional controls will be identified if required.
-Section 3.2 of BOAMP Section 12.1.2 of L&RMP Annually for LOQ Completed Tracks Inspections of retained and redundant access tracks will be undertaken as part of annual monitoring to identify maintenance requirements and record maintenance activities undertaken in previous year.
-Section 3.3 of BOAMP Annually for LOQ Completed Inspections of erosion sites will be undertaken as part of annual monitoring to identify maintenance requirements and record maintenance activities undertaken in previous year.
-Erosion and sediment control structures installed within the project disturbance area to protect retained vegetation will be inspected as part of annual ecological monitoring.
-Section 3.4 of BOAMP Section 12.1.2 of L&RMP Annually for LOQ Completed
+Table 1: Summary of annual monitoring requirements for Karuah East Quarry BOA and Lot 12 Monitoring Requirements BOAMP / L&RMP Section(s) Timing / Frequency Completed in 2023 Monitoring The 18 perm established i during the ba annually in a of the BOAM L&RMP.
+Monitoring i and Threatened Flora nament monitoring sites in the BOA and Lot 12 aseline are to be surveyed accordance with Section 3.13 IP and Section 12.1.3 of the as to be undertaken during acide with the flowering times Section 3.13 of BOAMP Section 12.1.3 of L&RMP Annually for the life of quarry (LOQ) Completed d flora species in the BOA. undertaken a to identify mand record for in previous y of boundary fencing will be as part of annual monitoring aintenance requirements encing activities undertaken year. eness of fencing in excluding unauthorised activities (e.g. Section 3.2 of BOAMP Section 12.1.2 of L&RMP Annually for LOQ Completed rubbish dum during ann iping) will also be evaluated ual monitoring and any ontrols will be identified if access track of annual maintenance of retained and redundant as will be undertaken as part monitoring to identify requirements and record a activities undertaken in ar.
+Section 3.3 of BOAMP Annually for LOQ Completed undertaken a to identify mand record n of erosion sites will be as part of annual monitoring aintenance requirements naintenance activities n previous year.
+Section 3.4 of BOAMP Annually for LOQ Completed installed wit sediment control structures hin the project disturbance ect retained vegetation will be s part of annual ecological Section 12.1.2 of L&RMP Existing Dw vellings Section 3.5 of BOAMP Annually for LOQ Completed L l .